watson-developer-cloud/python-sdk/README.md

    1. Type a unique name for the service instance in the **Service name** field.
 For example, type `my-service-name`.
 Leave the default values for the other options.
    1. Click **Create**.

-## Visual Recognition
-The process for authenticating with Visual Recognition has changed:
-* For new service instances, authenticate by using IAM.
-See [Using IAM](#using-iam).
-Also set the service URL by calling the `set_url('https://gateway.watsonplatform.net/visual-recognition/api')` method of the service instance.

-* For service instances created before May 23, 2018, authenticate by providing the API Key for the service instance.
-See [Using API Key](#api-key).

 ## Authentication
 To get your service credentials: